How to Overcome Your Money Mindset Issues If You Grew Up Poor

 The external vs. internal locus of control absolutely makes sense–I hadn’t heard those exact phrases before, but I certainly operate with an internal locus.

-6. Avatar Stefanie @ The Broke and Beautiful Life says:
+6. Stefanie @ The Broke and Beautiful Life says:

 I find that owning that internal locus of control allows me to feel so much more empowered and leads to so much more success in achieving my goals as compared to blaming my circumstances.